-The sister of murdered grammar school student Yousef Makki has told ITV News his family want a re-trial following last week's self-defence verdict.
+The sister of grammar school student Yousef Makki - who died after being stabbed - has told ITV News his family want a re-trial following last week's self-defence verdict.

 Jade Akoum said the family had suffered two "heart-breaking losses" after a jury cleared a teenager of murder on Friday.

 The defendant, boy A, and another boy, 17, boy B, both from wealthy Cheshire families, were both cleared of all charges following a four-week trial at Manchester Crown Court on Friday.